 The main reason why tree topologies are used is to extend bus and star topologies.
 Under this hierarchical format, it is easy to add more nodes to the network when your organization grows in size.
 This format also lends itself well to finding errors and troubleshooting because you can check for performance issues systematically through the tree view.

-Tree topologies have a significant weakness which is the central node.
-If the central node fails then the entire network goes down.
-Maintaining the network is not simple either, as the more nodes you add, the more difficult it becomes to manage everything.
+Maintaining the network is not simple either because the more nodes you add, the more difficult it becomes to manage the network.
 Another disadvantage of a tree topology is the number of cables you need.
-Cables are required to connect every device throughout the hierarchy in a way that is excessive when compared to a simpler format like bus topologies.
+Cables are required to connect every device throughout the hierarchy which makes the layout more complex when compared to a simpler topology.

 A mesh topology is a point-to-point connection where nodes are interconnected.
 In this form of topology, data is transmitted via two methods: routing and flooding.
 Routing is where nodes use routing logic to work out the shortest distance to the packet’s destination.
 In contrast flooding, data is sent to all nodes within the network.
 Flooding doesn’t require any form of routing logic to work.